honzaprevratil/simple-git-test/README.md

 Tom: What is it?
 Jan: I think we should use the new API.
 Tom: What is the new computer (or server)?
+Jan: I think we should use the new computer (or server).

 # Place for describing nature